 - 1/2 cup water

-This post was originally published in July of 2009.
-I updated it April of 2019
+This post was originally published in July 2009.
+I updated the photos in April 2019.

 You have it easily in your power to increase the sum total of this world’s happiness now.
 How?
 By giving a few words of sincere appreciation to someone who is lonely or discouraged.
 Perhaps you will forget tomorrow the kind words you say today, but the recipient may cherish them over a lifetime.

 To submit your positive or motivational quote click here.

 This is Pie Cherry Salad!!!
 My mom has been making this for over 30 years.
 Every Thanksgiving and Christmas it’s on our table.
 Our recipe is slightly different.
 We don’t use Diet DP (although I’m sure this is yummy) and we add some vanilla and pecans.
 It’s gorgeous red color is perfect for the holidays!!

 My Granny made a similar salad she called Coca-Cola salad.
 Same idea but instead of two boxes of cherry you use one cherry and one red raspberry.
 You also add in small chunks of cream cheese and pieces of walnuts before you cool it.